Map Controls

 I really like the feedback bar along the bottom of the map showing me what I am viewing on the map.
 IMO it could be smaller, with icons to show data types, but with an expandable view perhaps.
 I think at the moment it’s a little too big?

-Design Option Two
+Design Option Three

-Because Seerist has left and right side panels, I proposed a concept where all information panels could be located on the left, so that when Map Controls panel is opened on the right, it would not hide any other panels.
-To merge all information panels, I proposed a top tab navigation solution for the user to hop between such panel information as My Assets, Risk Ratings, and Hotspots.
+Because Seerist already has left and right side panels, I proposed a concept where all information panels could be located on the left, so that when the Map Controls panel is opened on the right, it would not hide any other panels.

 Feedback from Product Manager: